reingart/pyfpdf/docs/FAQ.md

 [TOC]

-## What is FPDF? ##
+## What is fpdf2? ##

 `fpdf2` is a library with low-level primitives to easily generate PDF documents.

-This is similar to ReportLab's graphics canvas, but with some methods to output "fluid" cells ("flowables" that can span multiple rows, pages, tables, columns, etc).
+This is similar to [ReportLab](https://www.reportlab.com)'s graphics canvas, but with some methods to output "fluid" cells ("flowables" that can span multiple rows, pages, tables, columns, etc).

-It has two methods ("hooks") that can be implemented in a subclass, `headers` and `footers`.
+It has methods ("hooks") that can be implemented in a subclass: `headers` and `footers`.

 Originally developed in PHP several years ago (as a free alternative to proprietary C libraries), it has been ported to many programming languages, including ASP, C++, Java, Pl/SQL, Ruby, Visual Basic, and of course, Python.

 For more information see: <http://www.fpdf.org/en/links.php>